louiellywton/daily-dev-journal/CONTRIBUTING.md

 ## Recognition

-All contributors will be recognized in our README and release notes.
+All contributors will be recognized in the README and release notes.
 Thank you for helping make Daily Dev Journal better!

 ---